-- 1) Ratings and Comments for the Strategic Thinking Block are based on classes, courses, assignments, and special projects that enable an assessment of the student's ability to think critically, creatively, and systematically; to employ an ethical reasoning framework, evaluate contrasting points of view, apply historical lessons, and draw valid conclusions.
-At a minimum (list is not exclusive), student performance in the following sub-courses or electives are reviewed to evaluate this block on the AER: - i.
-The main driver from core instruction for comments and blocking in this section is the average of the scores for the two National Security Law essay examinations, the Government Ethics sub-course, and the Leadership Philosophy exercise. - ii.
-The following electives will also be considered for comments in this block (again, this list is not exclusive): - 1.
-Principled Counsel in Judge Advocate Practice - 2.
-History of Warfare - 3.
-Advanced Acquisitions IV - 4.
-Advanced Standards of Conduct (Government Ethics) - 5.
-Critical Analysis of the Military Justice System - 6.
-History and Evolution of Victim Rights - 7.
-China: Strategy and Law - 8.
-International Human Rights - iii.
-The Thesis option under the PCP may also warrant comments in this block in addition to the written and oral communication blocks. - 2) Ratings and comments in the Written Communication block assess the student's ability to write clearly, concisely, and correctly; convey ideas convincingly, and use sources skillfully.
+1) Ratings and Comments for the Strategic Thinking Block are based on classes, courses, assignments, and special projects that enable an assessment of the student's ability to think critically, creatively, and systematically; to employ an ethical reasoning framework, evaluate contrasting points of view, apply historical lessons, and draw valid conclusions.
+At a minimum (list is not exclusive), student performance in the following sub-courses or electives are reviewed to evaluate this block on the AER:

+i.
+The general driver from core instruction for comments and blocking in this section is the average of the scores for the two National Security Law sub-courses, the Government Ethics sub-course, and the Leadership Philosophy exercise.

+ii.
+Specific comments and blocking may also be earned through strategic level work in electives.

+iii.
+The Thesis option under the PCP may also warrant comments in this block in addition to the written and oral communication blocks.

+2) Ratings and comments in the Written Communication block assess the student's ability to write clearly, concisely, and correctly; convey ideas convincingly, and use sources skillfully.
 The main driver for ratings and comments in this block will be the Core Writing Requirement.
 Selection of a piece for publication is also a key factor.
-Electives with a significant writing requirement may also be a source for comments in this block. - 3) Ratings and comments in the Oral Communication block assess the student's ability to speak clearly, correctly, and confidently; convey ideas convincingly, and negotiate effectively.
+Electives with a significant writing requirement may also be a source for comments in this block.

+3) Ratings and comments in the Oral Communication block assess the student's ability to speak clearly, correctly, and confidently; convey ideas convincingly, and negotiate effectively.
 The main driver for ratings and comments in this block will be the Brief the SJA Exercise and electives that assign a significant oral communication requirement.
-Included in this block are the student team that achieved the highest score in the Oral History elective. - 4) Comments in the Notable Academic Performance block will address items reflecting overall performance that are not mentioned elsewhere in the report.
+Included in this block are the student team that achieved the highest score in the Oral History elective.

+4) Comments in the Notable Academic Performance block will address items reflecting overall performance that are not mentioned elsewhere in the report.
 For example, the highest score in an elective or a perfect score on an exam that is not addressed in other more specific blocks might go in this block.
-Concentrations are also incorporated into this section. - c.
+Concentrations are also incorporated into this section.

+c.
 Other types of service, leadership, and volunteer activity might also be included in this block if not mentioned elsewhere on the form.
 During the second semester, students will receive a survey where they will have the option to submit significant activities or achievements that they view as relevant to their AER.
 The Dean has sole authority to determine whether any activity or achievement is included in the final AER.
 Students with a final overall grade average of C- (1.67 on the 4-point scale) or higher receive an AER indicating "Graduate."
 Students with a final overall grade average below C- (1.67), or who fail to successfully complete all course requirements, receive an AER annotating "Non-Graduate."